Fixed points for actions of Aut(Fn) on CAT(0) spaces: Introduction

-\end{NewTheorem} Using this fact we note the following results in the representation theory of \Aut\ and \SAut. \begin{NewCorollaryC} Let $K$ be an algebraically closed field.
-If $n\geq 4$ and $d\leq 2\cdot\left\lfloor\frac{n}{4}\right\rfloor-1$, then there are only finitely many conjugacy classes of irreducible representations
+As an application of our Theorems A and B, we obtain the following similar results for the representation theory of \Aut\ and \SAut. \begin{NewCorollaryC} Let $K$ be an algebraically closed field.
+If $n\geq 4$ and $d\leq 2\left\lfloor\frac{n}{4}\right\rfloor-1$, then there are only finitely many conjugacy classes of irreducible representations

 \end{NewCorollaryC}